 - Medical care information – Medications, allergies and doctor’s appointments

-- Parenting responsibilities and challenges – Guidance on food preferences and restrictions, bedtime, discipline, religious observances and activities, social and leisure activities, safety precautions, allowances and spending, and other issues
+- Parenting responsibilities and challenges – Should include information on food preferences and restrictions, bedtime, discipline, religious observances and activities, social and leisure-time activities, safety precautions and allowances and spending

 - Contact information – For friends and relatives, health care and other service providers, community resources and your unit

-- Finances – Information on how the financial support of family members will be managed
+- Finances – Information on how the financial support of family members should be managed

 - Alternative caregiver – Name and contact information of an alternate caregiver